Logan is a 6yo who is presented to ED by his mother as “just not himself”.

 Patients like Logan clearly have high care needs.
 How, as the acute care paediatric doctor, can we best care for Logan?

 There are several types of cerebral palsy, a thorough description of these is beyond the scope of this article.
-Indeed, the goals for management of the child with CP include the following: to promote optimal function; to maintain general health; to foster acquisition of new skills; to assist and educate parents and caregivers; and to anticipate, prevent, and treat the complications of this disorder.
+Indeed, the goals for the management of the child with CP include the following: to promote optimal function; to maintain general health; to foster the acquisition of new skills; to assist and educate parents and caregivers; and to anticipate, prevent, and treat the complications of this disorder.
 GMFCS is a severity classification system, with some further details below.
 Rather, this article will propose a framework by which the acute care paediatrician may approach the profoundly neurodevelopmentally impaired child.
-Frameworks aside, we strongly encourage you to understand these young people in terms of what they CAN do, their roles within their family and society at large.
+Frameworks aside, we strongly encourage you to understand these young people in terms of what they CAN do, and their roles within their family and society at large.

 So, a framework by which to approach the child with GMFCS5 cerebral palsy,